-An RTÉ Broadcasting Exhibition with photographs, original recordings and memorabilia to mark 60 years of Irish broadcasting.
+An exhibition of photographs, original recordings and memorabilia to mark 60 years of Irish broadcasting.

 On New Year's Day 1926 Radio Éireann began broadcasting with Seamas Hughes, the station's first announcer.
 The Irish National Broadcasting Service operating under the call sign '2 RN' was then officially inaugurated by Dr Douglas Hyde, founder of the Gaelic League and later first President of the Irish Free State.